eidoo/hybrid-exchange-sdk/src/cli/README.md

 - `--keystore-file-path` The path of your keystore

 ## Sign order
-The create order command is automatically adding to the passed order object an `ecSignature` field if not provided.<br>
+The create order command automatically adds an `ecSignature` field to the order object if not provided.<br>
-The `ecSignature` field can be manually generated and so later added to the order object using the `sign command`.
+The `ecSignature` field can be manually generated and added to the order object using the `sign command`.

 Command:<br>
 ```bash